The Laws of Generosity and Meanness in Life

 Mean-Spirited People Do Not Live Well

 When I was in university, everyone lived in dormitory buildings with many people.
 Some dormitories had excellent and harmonious interpersonal relationships; others were tense.
-Beijing winters are very cold, below freezing.
-There was no hot water; one had to carry a thermos to fetch water, a five-minute walk.
-After fetching it, one would leave it and bring it back after self-study for washing.
-Some people only carried one for themselves, some carried two for a close friend, and some carried four.
-The student who carried only one often found his water gone.
-Classmates liked to tease him.
+Beijing winters are very cold, below freezing, and there was no hot water.
+We had to carry thermoses to fetch water, a five-minute walk.
+After fetching it, we would leave it and bring it back after self-study for washing up.
+Some people only carried one for themselves, some carried two, including one for a close friend, and some carried four.
+The students who carried only one often found their water gone, and their classmates liked to tease them.
 This is a mean-spirited person.
 As the saying goes, "As the twig is bent, so grows the tree."
 Mean-spirited people do not live well!
 Being easily angered is also a form of meanness; getting upset over trivial matters.

 Among us are people of various ages.
 Meanness is a disadvantage, so do not be mean-spirited.
-But if you continue to suffer losses, so be it.
+But if you continue to suffer losses, that is your choice.
 Everyone has their own standards for judging things; the benevolent see benevolence, and the wise see wisdom.
 Generous people tend to suffer losses, but they look at the long term, while mean-spirited people look at immediate gains.

-Singapore has a management university where students often spontaneously organize research projects.
+A management university in Singapore has students who often spontaneously organize research projects.
 Some misers fuss around, but no one wants them.
-Some people may not be very capable, but they are willing to contribute money and effort, so everyone likes to include them in their projects.
+Some people are not very capable but are willing to contribute money and effort, so everyone likes to include them in their projects.
 Relationships between people have value.
 I do not like taking advantage of others; I value interpersonal relationships, which have greatly helped me.
 Money and relationships are incomparable.
-Regardless of age, learn to discern.
+Regardless of age, one must learn to discern.
 It is not that those people suffer losses, but their "calculations" are different.
 Therefore, I encourage everyone to discern.
 That miser from our school days will certainly not live well past fifty.

 Generosity or Meanness is Influenced by Region

 Some regions have different cultures and value systems.
 Some time ago, I ministered to a brother whose people were very mean-spirited.
-This brother said that your people are very generous and forthright, which I readily acknowledge.
+This brother said that the people in my area were very generous and forthright, which I readily acknowledged.

-Later, I received an elderly sister, a well-known traditional Chinese medicine doctor with a high monthly salary, but she was very poor despite her age.
+Later, I received an elderly sister who was a well-known traditional Chinese medicine practitioner with a high monthly salary, but she was very poor despite her age.
 I paid for her food, drink, and accommodation.
 You will find that meanness is the root of poverty.
 A person's character determines their problems, and the older one gets, the harder it is to change.

 It is More Blessed to Give Than to Receive